Born to Sing (En Vogue album): Critical reception

 Born to Sing received generally positive reviews from music critics.
-In his review for AllMusic, Jose F. Promis rated the album four stars out five, calling the work "a winner" though remarking that he felt tracks such as "Just Can't Stay Away" and "Part of Me" were duds.
+In his review for AllMusic, Jose F. Promis called the work "a winner" though remarking that he felt tracks such as "Just Can't Stay Away" and "Part of Me" were duds.
 Los Angeles Times writer Dennis Hunt found that "unlike most female groups, these four R&B singers can really sing– and do some passable rapping too [...]
 En Vogue admirably performs a batch of mostly well-crafted ballads and medium-tempo songs.
 Grating, dissonant vocal blends do spoil a few otherwise strong songs."
 BBC Music's Daryl Easlea called Born to Sing "immediate and infectious.
 The group's vocal blend and succulent choice of songs was designed for maximum commerciality, a silky antidote to the gangsta rap that was then so prevalent in the US."

 Spin magazine writer Kevin Westenberg felt that "those girls are some of the bad-dest things around; they are phenomenal in harmonizing.
 That's the kind of stuff you don't even hear anymore.
 You used to hear it in the Moonglows or the Five Keys.
 As a matter of fact, I can't think of a girl group of that era that could sing that perfect."
 Jan DeKnock, writing for the Chicago Tribune, found that "throughout the ups and downs of this promising but ultimately frustrating album, it's evident that each voice in the new four-woman group was clearly born to sing.
 And at times, [...]
 En Vogue's tasty harmonies are supported by an equally intoxicating groove.
 But then there are such wasted offerings as "Hip Hop Bugle Boy," a silly 54-second "updating" of the `40s classic "Boogie Woogie Bugle Boy"; and "Party," a one-minute rap that goes nowhere."
 The Rolling Stone Album Guide wrote that, "what carried Born to Sing wasn't the vocalizing so much as Foster and McElroy's slick New Jack grooves."